Psp29/Documentation-Public/ELK-Setup/01_Elasticsearch_Setup.md

   ```bash
   ./bin/elasticsearch-certutil ca
   ```
-- And after generating CA we have to generate a certificate and private key for each (considering that you have installed elasticsearch on master-2 and haven't configured it yet!) of the nodes in your cluster (including master-1).
+- And after generating CA we have to generate a certificate and private key (considering that you have installed elasticsearch on master-2 and haven't configured it yet!) in master-1 node in your cluster.
 You include the elastic-stack-ca.p12 output file that you generated in the previous step.
+And then you can use generated certificates file in all of your nodes in transport layer SSL settings.
   ```bash
   ./bin/elasticsearch-certutil cert --ca elastic-stack-ca.p12
   ```